Everyone knows there’s nothing better on a warm summer evening than a tasty ice cream or gelato. Except maybe a cool cocktail…

 de IJsmakerij Amsterdam

-You can find the lovely creations of de IJsmakerij at Noordermarkt on Saturdays, or sample the ice cream at cafes around town like Hugo’s, MOES and BRET.
+You can find the lovely creations of de IJsmakerij at Noordermarkt on Saturdays, or sample the ice cream at cafes around town and La La Ijs, mentioned above.
 Buy a pint to go at stores like Sterk.
 If you see Michel, tell him I say hello!

 An ice cream shop has popped up in Oost at the Beukenplein, and everyone is flocking there to taste their fresh flavors.
 We love the name alone, IJsboefje could be roughly translated as “the little ice cream brat”.
 Love!